pntu007/Assembler_RISCV/README.md

     - In pipeline script, all the instructions are executed in 5 stage pipeline of RISCV
     - In non pipeline script, one instruction is executed at a time and after its completion, the execution of next instruction takes place.
     - Difference can be seen when the number of lines of code increases.
 The pipeline is much faster as compared to the non pipeline.

+## Cache
+- Interested User can check out the set associative cache implementation
+- Potential changes that can be done includes random replacement algorithm which is set to random
+- Interested User could try their own algorithms or the standards ones (like lru, lfu, fifo ) by implementing them inside `getNewLocation` function
+- Intersting feature is `handleRandomRequests2` function which generates random number based on normal distribution function and calculates the hit and miss rate

 ## Contributing